RuthAndRoth/Roth2/Artifacts/IAR/readme.txt

-Roth2-v2.iar is the OpenSim Inventory Archive (IAR) of the inworld distribution boxes by RuthAndRoth on OSGrid.
+Roth2-v2.iar (TBA) is the OpenSim Inventory Archive (IAR) of the inworld distribution boxes by RuthAndRoth on OSGrid.
 Prepared 13-May-2020.
-All con tents are full permissions.
+All contents are full permissions.

 Roth2-v1.iar is the OpenSim Inventory Archive (IAR) of the inworld distribution box by Shin Ingen from ingen-lab.com:8002